AdobeDocs/experience-manager-document-security.fr-FR/help/using/installing-configuring-aemdsext.md

 <!--

-For more information about how to edit Microsoft Windows® Installer files using Orca, see [Microsoft Support](http://support.microsoft.com/kb/255905/EN-US/).
+For more information about how to edit Microsoft Windows&reg; Installer files using Orca, see [Microsoft Support](http://support.microsoft.com/kb/255905/EN-US/).

 -->